-In our experience the long term recovery success rates are substantially higher for those completing a full residential rehabilitation programme as opposed on an ‘outclient basis’.
+In our experience the long-term recovery success rates are substantially higher for those completing a full residential rehabilitation programme as opposed on an ‘outclient basis’.

 #2: The Rehab Program Itself – The immersive environment in a residential setting has multiple benefits for those seeking long term recovery.
 An individual’s mindset can really change toward that of group support, when fully absorbed in a complete detox, therapy and aftercare environment.
 It’s difficult to achieve the same level of change in an outclient program.

-#3: Removes Triggers – Being in a full time residential setting removes the everyday triggers the client normally experiences as part of their addictive cycle.
-Time and time again, we've seen that being removed from these provides the emotional breathing space required to recognise the triggers for what they are and begin to put healthier strategies in place as well as establish new, healthier boundaries, etc.
+#3: Removes Triggers – Being in a full time residential setting removes the everyday triggers that the client normally experiences as part of their addictive cycle.
+Time and time again, we’ve seen that being removed from these provides the emotional breathing space required to recognise the triggers for what they are and begin to put healthier strategies in place as well as establish new, healthier boundaries, etc.

 #5: Recovery is a Team Sport – Witnessing the example of others in recovery, at their point in the journey, provides a vision of what’s possible later.
 This is hugely motivational as well as providing the group support that is the signature of long term recovery.